- Date : 06/04/2018

 You too may wonder whether it is wise for seniors to get insurance.
 So, let us look at the best investments for senior citizens.

 A senior citizen pays about anywhere between Rs.
 20,000 to Rs.
 30,000 each year in health insurance premiums, depending on the health of the insured and policy benefits.
 This is a huge amount.
 So, before you buy a health plan, assess your annual medical bills and required health care.

-However, senior health insurance is not only important if you have high medical bills.
+However, mediclaim policy for senior citizens is not only important if you have high medical bills.
 With age, you are more likely to require specific medical care.
 You also become prone to serious illnesses or ailments, for which treatment could be expensive.
 This can eat into your retirement savings.
 A suitable health insurance policy can provide financial cover in these situations, so you don’t have to worry about it.
-Additionally, certain policies provide routine health check-ups, which can help you keep a track of your health.
+Additionally, certain policies provide routine health check-ups, which can help you keep track of your health.

 There are many other ways to invest your hard-earned money as well.
 Many of these include low-risk investments that offer a decent rate of interest.
 Here are some of the best investment options for senior citizens:

 - Senior Citizen Saving Scheme